Privacy is a serious issue. This page tells you how Trinity College deals with your personal data and its security.

 We are committed to providing to the Trinity College community and to other parties whose personal information we hold, a fair and responsible system for the handling of their complaints.

-If at any time you have any complaints in relation to privacy, please contact our Privacy Officer via the details below.
+If at any time you have any complaints in relation to privacy, please contact our Privacy Officer via the details below or submit a complaint form.
 We will seek to address any concerns that you have through our complaints handling processes, but if you wish to take matters further you may refer your concerns to the Office of the Australian Information Commissioner.

 CHANGE OF POLICY